Are you one of those people that gets confused between terms like web hosting and web server?

 The four primary types of web hosting available to the general public include:

 - Shared Hosting – This internet hosting service may work for small businesses, beginners, and freelancers.
 It involves hosting the website on a single server that has other websites as well.
 Splitting resources, like CPU cores, bandwidth, and RAM helps in keeping costs relatively low.

 - VPS Hosting – Virtual private server (VPS) hosting is a great option for websites that require more resources.
 There is a shared physical server, but the websites get hosted on their own space within the server.
 VPS website owners get more customization and storage options.

-- Dedicated Hosting – Your website will be the only website on the server if you choose dedicated hosting.
+- Dedicated Hosting – Your website will be the only website on the server if you choose dedicated server hosting.
 All resources will belong to you since yours will be the only website housed on the server.
 You would be able to control everything, including the operating system in use.

-- Cloud Hosting – Cloud hosting plans involve multiple remote servers and there is always a server within the network if one server has a problem and goes down.
+- Cloud Hosting – Cloud hosting (or shared hosting) plans involve multiple remote servers and there is always a server within the network if one server has a problem and goes down.
 These servers are among the most scalable servers allowing users to increase server resources as site visitors and business grows.

 What Is The Difference Between A Web Server And A Web Host?

 The major difference between a web server and web hosting is that a web host needs to always be connected to the internet while a web server can be either connected to the LAN or the internet.

 Another important difference is that web hosts can both consume and share resources while a web server only shares services and resources.